 Whether you’re just passing by the city to see the falls, or would like to make a long weekend trip, there are so many different tours you can choose from to experience the Winter Festival of Lights.
 Viewing the lights is free of charge, but Festival Ambassadors at the exit of Dufferin Islands accept donations.
 The proceeds of these donations go towards enhancing the lights and displays for next year.

 Stroll Through One of North America’s Biggest Illumination Festivals

 The Niagara Falls Winter Festival was founded nearly 35 years ago by The Ontario Power Generation.
 It is one of the leading light festivals in North America.
-The festival takes up a signature 8-kilometer route through a brilliantly decorated Niagara Falls.
+Moreover, the festival takes up a signature 8-kilometer route through a brilliantly decorated Niagara Falls.
 This consists of more than 3 million lights along the Niagara Parkway, Dufferin Islands and the falls themselves.
 Prominent light displays include the Zimmerman Fountain, 15 Canadian wildlife displays, Noah’s Ark, the largest Canadian-American Flag in the world, and the iconic Skylon Tower.

-Opening Ceremonies will kick off in the Queen Victoria Park.
+Furthermore, opening Ceremonies will kick off in the Queen Victoria Park.
 Other festivities include laser light shows, weekly firework displays, the Deck the Falls Holiday Walking Tour, nightly Falls Illumination, the Niagara Falls New Years Eve Concert and many other events in between!

 Travel to Niagara Falls, ON

 Niagara Falls, Ontario can be reached by bus from cities throughout both Canada and the United States.
 Companies, like Greyhound and megabus offer regular connections to and from the city.